-Headucate is a student-lead society initially formed by medical students.
-It has since grown to a university-wide society boasting members from a variety of different courses.
-Headucate is passionate about raising awareness of mental health, stamping out the stigma surrounding poor mental health, tackling discrimination and sign-posting to help available by running workshops with groups of school students.
+Headucate is a student-led society initially formed by medical students.
+It has since grown to a university-wide society boasting members from all courses.
+Headucate is passionate about raising awareness for mental health, stamping out the stigma surrounding poor mental health, tackling discrimination and signposting to support available by running workshops with school students.
 This aims to open a forum for discussion about mental health in a safe environment and promotes mental health awareness and well-being.

-- Being part of a committee structure that creates stronger ties with UEA and also gives them a taste of university life
+- being part of an ambassador structure that creates stronger ties with UEA and gives them a taste of university life

-- Excellent project to be involved in to reference on CVs and personal statements
+- excellent project to be involved in that can be included on CVs and personal statements

 in this section